Learn to Meditate

 So is it possible to know how much you are progressing spiritually?
 I would definitely say yes, just by observing your reactions to what goes on in your life, simple things, conversations, and everyday moments that happen to you and everywhere around you.

 You may become aware that you are less judgmental than before.
 You might feel noticeably calmer and more settled.
-You might find more enjoyment in life.
+You might find more enjoyment and happiness in life.
 Things that upset you in the past might not anymore.
-Responding positively to a situation when that never happened before – that’s real change.
+Responding to a difficult situation in a positive way and you never had done that before – that’s real change.

-You are your own best observer, and your own best witness to your own personal change, transformation, and enlightenment.
-Changes might take place gradually, so it might not be entirely obvious or noticeable, but positive feedback from others might come when you least expect it, to encourage you on our spiritual path and your meditation journey even more.
+So yes, you are your own best observer, and your own best witness to your own personal change, transformation, and enlightenment.
+Saying that, changes might take place gradually, so your progress might not be entirely obvious or noticeable to yourself, but positive feedback from others might come when you least expect it, to encourage you on your spiritual path and your meditation journey even more.

-You may even find yourself craving your next meditation and meditation experience, it can actually become quite exciting – but there’s no need to try too hard.
-For example, meditating formally three times a day isn’t needed because God’s energy is working with us ceaselessly, and we are in a new spiritual time now.
+Like I say, you may even find yourself craving your next meditation and meditation experience – but there’s no need to try too hard.
+For example, meditating formally three times a day isn’t necessary as God’s energy is working with us ceaselessly now, and we are in a new spiritual time.

 In conclusion